Canon 1D vs Leica M Typ 240

 |156 x 158 x 80 mm, 1585 g||139 x 80 x 42 mm, 680 g|

 Body comparison: Canon 1D vs Leica M Typ 240

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Leica M Typ 240.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M Typ 240 is considerably smaller (55 percent) than the Canon 1D.
 Moreover, the M Typ 240 is substantially lighter (57 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.